HTTP/2 for Apache httpd

 Other mpm modules have not been tested yet.
 It would be preferable the extend ap_run_create_connection

-, an alternate implementation was added that directly creates a request_rec
+In v0.6.0, an alternate implementation was added that directly creates a request_rec and

 better performance at the cost of compatibility.